mitvis/website/_pubs/vistext.md

 year: 2023
 date: 2023-07-09
 tags:
+  - dataset
-  - machine learning interpretability
+  - model
-  - language
+  - accessibility
   - mixed methods
 teaser: The VisText dataset contains over 12,000 charts represented as a rasterized image, data table, and scene graph.
 Each chart is accompanied by a generated low-level (L1) caption describing the aspects of the chart’s construction (e.g., chart type and axis labels) and a crowdsourced high-level (L2/L3) caption describing summary statistics and interesting trends.
 materials: